chiperific/promistasks/README.md

   - will need connection _form
 1.5 Switch from pagination to tabs
   - https://materializecss.com/tabs.html
-1.6 Public tasks shouldn't go to Task#show
+1.6 Public tasks should link to Task#info -- a public visible page w/ contact info (by owner? or org. general?)

 1.8 When a new Property is created, default tasks are also generated:
   - From a fake seeds file?